-Specific guidelines and the application for the Provost’s Fund for Academic Innovation may be found online and should be submitted to Amalia Wagner in the Office of the Provost.
+Specific guidelines and the application for the Provost’s Fund for Academic Innovation may be found online and should be submitted to Christina Soriano, Vice Provost for the Arts & Interdisciplinary Initiatives.
 The first deadline is October 1, the second deadline is April 1.

 The Provost’s Fund for Academic Excellence provides 2:1 matching grants of up to $10,000 for endeavors that showcase and reinforce Wake Forest’s teacher-scholar ideal.
 Priority is given to proposals that facilitate cross-disciplinary intellectual engagement between faculty and students and those that recognize the academic excellence of our faculty and develop scholarly themes and emerging academic and pedagogical issues.
 Funding can be spread over one or two years.
 The fund will provide a match for speakers, workshops, artists-in-residence, tutorial grants and conferences that facilitate intellectual community at Wake Forest University by supporting research, teaching, curricular development and/or creativity.

-Specific guidelines and the application for the Provost’s Fund for Academic Excellence may be found online and should be submitted to Amalia Wagner in the Office of the Provost.
+Specific guidelines and the application for the Provost’s Fund for Academic Excellence may be found online and should be submitted to Christina Soriano in the Office of the Provost.
 The first deadline is October 1, the second deadline is April 1.

 Provost’s Grant for Academic Excellence provides 2:1 matching grants up to $1,500 that support small scholarly, pedagogical and creative efforts that facilitate academic excellence and intellectual community at Wake Forest University.
 Faculty are invited to submit a 2 page proposal that: describes the actual project and its intellectual significance; details anticipated participants and commitments already secured; and explains goals and expected outcomes.
 The proposal must be signed by the dean and the applicant’s chair if submitted from a College faculty member.
 There is no deadline for this application process; awards will be made on a rolling basis.
-For more information contact Kami Chavis, Associate Provost for Academic Initiatives at 336.758.3852.
+For more information contact Christina Soriano.

 This fund will provide 2:1 matching funds of up to $5,000 for speakers, artists, or performers whose visit to Wake Forest will help foster a vibrant campus and facilitate the intellectual and creative community at Wake Forest University.
 Any event supported by this fund should be open to students, staff, faculty, and the larger Winston-Salem community.

 Specific guidelines and the proposal request may be found online.
-To submit a completed application, please contact Amalia Wagner in the Office of the Provost.
+To submit a completed application, please contact Christina Soriano in the Office of the Provost.